 100% of 2019 Conference Attendees would Recommend the Conference to a colleague!

 When is the conference?

-Our annual in-person conference is scheduled to return June 18-19, 2021!
-The in-person event begins at 9am on both Friday and Saturday, and will conclude following a banquet dinner each night at approximately 9 pm.
-A pre-conference retreat will take place the afternoon before the official conference, Thursday June 17, 2021.
+Our annual in-person conference is scheduled to return June 13-14, 2024!
+The event begins at 9am on both Thursday and Friday, and will conclude following a banquet dinner each night at approximately 9 pm.
+A pre-conference retreat will take place the afternoon before the official conference, Wednesday June 12, 2024.
 Please note that the conference location at the University of Notre Dame is on Eastern Daylight Time, which is the same as New York City, is one hour ahead of Chicago and three hours ahead of Los Angeles.
 Conference check-in begins at 8 am on Friday, the first day of the conference.